NETWAYS/foreman-training/katello/04_demo.md

 ****

-Setting up Katello is only a bit more challenging then Foreman, but the team provides an easy way to create a demo setup.
+Setting up Katello is only a bit more challenging than Foreman, but the team provides an easy way to create a demo setup.

 Requirements: